 … to Royal Holloway, University of London, as research fellow in my own project on ‘The Development of Children’s Values’ and later as Postdoctoral Teaching Associate

 ...and now to Westminster where my work has a very international outlook.
 My list of publication shows my collaborations on value development, values education, and cross-cultural assessment with researchers in the UK, Italy, Switzerland, Australia, Germany, Austria, Brazil, Poland, New Zealand, the US, the Netherlands, and Israel.

-I am grateful to various funding bodies that have supported my research, e.g. German Academic Exchange Service (DAAD), the German Research Foundation (DFG), the Quintin Hogg Trust, and the German-Polish Research Foundation (Deutsch-Polnische Wissenschaftsstiftung).
+My research has been funded by the Swiss National Science Foundation (SNSF) / the ESRC, the German Academic Exchange Service (DAAD), the German Research Foundation (DFG), the Quintin Hogg Trust, and the German-Polish Research Foundation (Deutsch-Polnische Wissenschaftsstiftung).